SFPC/codesocieties-winter-19/computational-methods-of-code-societies.md

 `git commit -am “my changes message”`
 `git push`

+#### Partner Activity

+1. Fork the `computational-methods-code-societies` repo of your partner
+2. Rename this forked repo on your github via the Settings button to include their name
+3. Press the green Git Clone button and copy paste: `git clone <the url of the forked repo>` into your terminal (make sure that you are doing this inside your home directory)
+4. Now you have a copy of your partner’s repo on your computer.
+5. Take a look at your partner’s invented Folder Structure Narrative from earlier in class.
+6. Using terminal, build on top of what your partner was going for with their narrative.
+7. `git add .`
+8. `git commit -am “my addition to my partner’s narrative”`
+9. `git push`

 ## 🌿Python
 There are a lot of different ways to interact with Python.
 One way is using the interactive interpreter.
 Another way is using Jupyter Notebooks.
 In this guide we will mostly be working within a Jupyter Notebook.